forestryio/forestry.io/hugo/content/docs/hosting/github-pages.md

 ## Using a Custom Domain

 If you want to use a custom domain with GitHub Pages, you will need to include a `CNAME` file containing your custom domain.
-If you manually add this file to your `gh-pages` branch, it will be deleted the next time Forestry deploys your site.
 The `CNAME` file should instead be added to your source files, in a location where it will be copied to the generated site.
 In the case of a Hugo site, this should be in your `static/` directory, while it can live in the root of your project if you're using Jekyll.

+{{% warning %}}
+If you manually add this file to your `gh-pages` branch, it will be deleted the next time Forestry deploys your site.
+{{% /warning%}}

 [GitHub Help: Using a Custom Domain With GitHub Pages](https://help.github.com/articles/using-a-custom-domain-with-github-pages/)